-These beautiful little Raw Chocolate Double Decker Easter Eggs are just delicious!
+These beautiful little Raw Chocolate Double Decker Easter Eggs weren’t as hard to make as my Paleo Creme Eggs were last year, but they’re just as delicious!

 For those of you who don’t know what a ‘Double Decker’ is; in a nutshell it’s a chocolate bar inspired by the great British double-decker bus!
 It’s got a solid chunky chocolate base filled with cereal ‘crispies’, topped with whipped nougat, and then coated in more chocolate.